Gadzhimurat Kamalov: Context

 The newspapers in Dagestan with the highest circulations have all experienced the murder of one of their journalists.
 The top selling news products in Dagestan, include Assalam, which has the highest circulation and is a moderate Muslim bi-weekly; Novoye Delo and Chernovik.
 Unlike the others, Chernovik is an independent newspaper.
-The newspaper targets the civically engaged audience demographic between the ages of 28 to 45, which makes up 80% of its readership.
+The newspaper targets the civically engaged audience demographic between the ages of 28 and 45, which makes up 80% of its readership.
 The popularity of the media has a negative side.
 The media are caught in the middle as they are a visible target in which all the forces facing Dagestan can attack to get at their enemies (p.
 9).